nixworks/public/news/2010/10/8/README.md

 ##### Xinjiang
 ### [Four miners were killed and another was seriously injured after a colliery collapsed in Xinjiang.
 A pit owned by Xinjiang Shenhua Tiandian Mining in Hutubi county in Changji Hui Autonomous Prefecture caved in. ](/news/2010/10/8/four-miners-were-killed-and-another-was-seriously-injured-after-a-colliery-collapsed-in-xinjiang-a-pit-owned-by-xinjiang-shenhua-tiandian-m.md)
-_Context: Xinjiang Shenhua Tiandian Mining, Changji Hui Autonomous Prefecture, Hutubi, Xinjiang_
+_Context: Changji Hui Autonomous Prefecture, Xinjiang Shenhua Tiandian Mining, Xinjiang, Hutubi_

 ##### Khyber Agency
 ### [Several militants are killed in Khyber Agency when security forces targeted militant hideouts with gunship helicopters. ](/news/2010/10/8/several-militants-are-killed-in-khyber-agency-when-security-forces-targeted-militant-hideouts-with-gunship-helicopters.md)